Walking Worthy of Our Calling (4:1-3)

 vv.4-6 Why are these three concentric spheres brought in?
 It is to establish the unity principle: namely, God works in unity to form unity.
 Every time God works, whether to form the body, the public testimony, or the universal creation, there is One Mind at work with a purpose to produce an orderly, unified result.
 And God is always the center!
 Whenever gift is brought in as a subject, it has the tendency to bring individuals into prominence, rather than the whole body.
 It was important therefore, to show that while God uses individuals, He has the whole body in mind, and that all ministry flows from one heavenly Source.

 4 There is one body and one Spirit, as ye have been also called in one hope of your calling; v.4 The Sphere of Reality.
 This first circle is the circle of reality.
 Everyone in it has genuine faith in Christ.
-There is only one body, the assembly as a living organism on the earth for the purpose of expressing the mind of Christ the head.
+There is only “one body“, the assembly as a living organism on the earth for the purpose of expressing the mind of Christ the head.
 There is only “one Spirit” indwelling each true believer and the house of God.
-There is only one hope of our calling, that is, a common prospect for every believer, the eternal enjoyment of all our blessings when we are in the glorified state (Eph.
+There is only “one hope of our calling“, that is, a common prospect for every believer, the eternal enjoyment of all our blessings when we are in the glorified state (Eph.
 1:18, Rom.
 5:2, 8:30).

+The Body of Christ.
 The body of Christ is a figure used in the New Testament to describe the assembly of God.
 The body of Christ was formed on the Day of Pentecost, when the Spirit of God was sent down to the earth, and indwelt the believers present, linking them to Christ in heaven.
 Believers on earth who have the Spirit indwelling them are members of the body (Rom.
 12:5).
 Christ in heaven is the head of the body (Col. 1:18).
 Christ's mind is to be displayed by His body on earth.
 The Holy Spirit is the One who directs the members of the body; similar to how the nervous system in the human body works.
 The Church on earth is not an organization, it is a living organism.
 It is important to understand that the body is not a mere concept.
 It is a reality!

 Read more…

 5 one Lord, one faith, one baptism; v.5 The Sphere of Profession.
 This second circle is the circle of profession.
 All in it make an outward profession of Christ.
-There is only one Lord”, that is, only one Christian profession, even though it is outwardly divided.
+There is only “one Lord”, that is, only one Christian profession, even though it is outwardly divided.
 All of Christendom marches under the same banner; the professed Lordship of Christ, although not all are real (Matt.
 25:11).
-There is only one faith”, one common Christian faith (not individual faith).
-And there is only one baptism which is the door of entrance into the Christian profession.
+There is only “one faith”, one common Christian faith (not individual faith).
+And there is only “one baptism“ which is the door of entrance into the Christian profession.
 This is why it doesn’t matter who baptized you, when it was done, or what denomination you were affiliated with… there is only one baptism and it doesn’t need to be repeated twice.

 An Ascended Christ is the Source of Gifts (4:7-10)

 7 But to each one of us has been given grace according to the measure of the gift of the Christ. v.7 Christ the giver.
 Having established the fact that God works in unity, Paul turns to what is true of us as individuals.
 In order for us to walk worthy of our vocation in the assembly, we will need special gifts from the Lord to help us.
-Accordingly, “each one” of us has been given grace, or enabling power in a special line of service (Eph.
+Accordingly, “each one” of us has been given “grace”, or enabling power in a special line of service (Eph.
 3:7).
 It is called “grace” here because, rather than focus on the individual, the emphasis is on the grace of the Head to supply every need of the body.
-It is regarded as a gift from One who loves His Church and cares for each member.3 This is one thing Christ does to help us keep the unity of the Spirit.
-In this verse each of ushas been given “grace” which refers to the way every member is a joint of supply (v.16) in the body.
+It is regarded as a gift from One who loves His Church and cares for each member.
+This is one thing Christ does to help us keep the unity of the Spirit.
+In this verse “each of us” has been given “grace” which refers to the way every member is a joint of supply (v.16) in the body.
 The point is that “the measure” is according to the gift of Christ.
 He is the Giver, and He will see that our needs are met.

 8 Wherefore he says, “Having ascended up on high, he has led captivity captive, and has given gifts to men.”
 [Psa.
 68:18] v.8 An ascended Christ the source.
 To establish the fact that Christ is the Giver, and to show His position and the means of giving, Paul applies an Old Testament quotation.
 It was not on earth, but as an ascended, glorified Christ that He gave gifts to men.
 Paul quotes from Psa.
 68:18, which is prophetic of what Christ will do for Israel in the Millennium.
 Paul takes the principle of it and applies it here.
 When a great conqueror is returning home after a victory, before he displays his glory personally, he parades the spoils among his people as evidence that the victory has been won.
 Christ, having died and been raised and ascended to God’s right hand, now, before His day of glory, has taken those who were Satan’s captives and made them His own captives (willingly), and made them into gifts for the Church.
 Paul himself is a perfect example of this.
 He was rushing forward in his opposition to Christ when he was struck down by a voice from heaven and turned around completely, making perhaps the greatest gift Christ ever gave His Church!

 9 But that he ascended, what is it but that he also descended into the lower parts of the earth?
 10 He that descended is the same who has also ascended up above all the heavens, that he might fill all things; vv.9-10 What had to occur before Christ could give the gifts.
 Two connected points are made in vv.9-10.
 First, Christ had to descend before He could ascend (v.9).
 He “descended” from being alive on the earth into the grave (death) to complete the atonement (Rom.
 4:25) and put away the sins that once bound us.
 Second, Christ had to ascend in order to be in a position to give gifts (v.10).
 When it says He “ascended” it includes the resurrection and ascension of Christ.
 He rose out of the condition of death into life.
 Through death He vanquished Satan, Heb.
 2:14.
 Now as an ascended, victorious Christ, He is the source of the gifts.
 The source is not an earthly organization!
-He is now above all, etc.” in His place at the Head of a new creation.
-He fills all things in that all things in new creation bear His image (Col. 3:11b).
+He is now “above all, etc.” in His place at the Head of a new creation.
+He “fills all things” in that all things in new creation bear His image (Col. 3:11b).
 The glorification of Christ is a vastly important truth in Christianity.
 The fact that Christ is risen and seated in heaven as a glorified man, along with the sending of the Holy Spirit at Pentecost, are the great principles of Christianity.
 It distinguishes Christianity from Judaism which looked for a Messiah on the earth.
 Christianity begins on the other side of cloud, and gives us a heavenly object!

 The Gifts of Christ to the Church (4:11)

 11 and *he* has given some (1) apostles, and some (2) prophets, and some (3) evangelists, and some (4a) shepherds and (4b) teachers, v.11 The Gifts.
 Now we get the actual gifts that Christ has given to the assembly.
-It says “he gave some which is a limited quantity.
+It says “he gave some” which is a limited quantity.
 Not every Christian is a gift to the Church, but every Christian has a gift.
 It is interesting that you get all five of these gifts in action in Acts 11:19-29.

-1. Apostles are those who were commissioned by an ascended Christ.
+- Apostles are those who were commissioned by an ascended Christ.
 This does not specifically refer to the twelve apostles, because they received an earthly commission (Matt.
 10, Matt.
 28, Acts 1) to witness the resurrection, baptize and build up the kingdom.
 The twelve were commissioned by a Christ on earth.
 The “apostles” mentioned here are perhaps of a heavenly order, because they were commissioned by an ascended Christ.
 Paul would have been possibly the first of this order, although it may also include the twelve who received power on the day of Pentecost (Luke 24:49).
 These apostles were “sent” by the risen Lord to edify the Church.
 Read more…

-2. Prophets are those who received inspired revelations from God (see note).
+- Prophets are those who received inspired revelations from God (see note).
 We no longer have these “New Testament” prophets today, because the canon of scripture is complete.
 Instead we have the writings of the New Testament prophets as part of the completed canon of scripture!
 However, we do have prophetic gift and ministry today, but is different than prophecy in the sense of revealing the Word of God (see 1 Cor.
 12).
 Read more…

-3. Evangelists are those who preach the gospel and bring in converts (Acts 21:8).
+- Evangelists are those who preach the gospel and bring in converts (Acts 21:8).
 There is only one person in the New Testament called an “evangelist”, although we know there were others.
 His name was Philip (Acts 21:8), and we get a beautiful example of the activity of an evangelist in Acts 8, where the conversion of the Ethiopian eunuch is recorded.
 Evangelists are not mentioned in 1 Corinthians because the context there is the functioning of gift in the local assembly, and evangelism is no properly a function of the assembly, although it is the means of souls being added.

-4. Pastors and teachers are linked because they are often found in the same person, although not always.
+- Pastors and teachers are linked because they are often found in the same person, although not always.
 Pastors or shepherds are those who discern and minister to spiritual needs of believers.
 Teachers are those who can intelligently and clearly set forth the truth of God’s Word.
 It doesn’t refer to one with merely a lot of knowledge, but rather to one who can effectively communicate that knowledge to others; “the word of knowledge” (1 Cor.
 12:8).
 Apollos was one with the gift of teaching, but he himself needed to be instructed “more exactly” (Acts 18:24-28).
 As a practical note, if a person is either a pastor or a teacher, they can often work effectively with one who has the other gift.
 This verse shows that the two gifts complement each other!

 New Testament Apostles and Prophets.